Estradiol: Other functions

 Estradiol has been reported to exert a sex-specific protection from acute kidney injury in females.
 Hydroxlated metabolites (e.g., 2-hydroxyestradiol and 4-hydroxyestradiol) function as radical-trapping antioxidants (RTAs) and can prevent ferroptotic cell death in kidney tubules.
-Additionally, estrogen receptor-α (ESR1) supports an anti-ferroptotic hydropersulfide system and suppresses the transcription of pro-ferroptotic ether-lipid pathway proteins that are more prominent in male tubules.
+Estrogen receptor α downregulates ETHE1, the catabolic enzyme for hydropersulfides, a class of metabolites that act as endogenous RTAs.
+Additionally, it suppresses the transcription of pro-ferroptotic ether-lipid pathway proteins that are more prominent in male tubules.

 Estradiol also has complex effects on the liver.
 It affects the production of multiple proteins, including lipoproteins, binding proteins, and proteins responsible for blood clotting.
 In high amounts, estradiol can lead to cholestasis, for instance cholestasis of pregnancy.

 Certain gynecological conditions are dependent on estrogen, such as endometriosis, leiomyomata uteri, and uterine bleeding.

 Biological activity

 Estradiol acts primarily as an agonist of the estrogen receptor (ER), a nuclear steroid hormone receptor.
 There are two subtypes of the ER, ERα and ERβ, and estradiol potently binds to and activates both of these receptors.
 The result of ER activation is a modulation of gene transcription and expression in ER-expressing cells, which is the predominant mechanism by which estradiol mediates its biological effects in the body.
 Estradiol also acts as an agonist of membrane estrogen receptors (mERs), such as GPER (GPR30), a recently discovered non-nuclear receptor for estradiol, via which it can mediate a variety of rapid, non-genomic effects.
 Unlike the case of the ER, GPER appears to be selective for estradiol, and shows very low affinities for other endogenous estrogens, such as estrone and estriol.
 Additional mERs besides GPER include ER-X, ERx, and G_{q}-mER.

 ERα/ERβ are in inactive state trapped in multimolecular chaperone complexes organized around the heat shock protein 90 (HSP90), containing p23 protein, and immunophilin, and located in majority in cytoplasm and partially in nucleus.
 In the E2 classical pathway or estrogen classical pathway, estradiol enters the cytoplasm, where it interacts with ERs.
 Once bound E2, ERs dissociate from the molecular chaperone complexes and become competent to dimerize, migrate to nucleus, and to bind to specific DNA sequences (estrogen response element, ERE), allowing for gene transcription which can take place over hours and days.

 Given by subcutaneous injection in mice, estradiol is about 10-fold more potent than estrone and about 100-fold more potent than estriol.
 As such, estradiol is the main estrogen in the body, although the roles of estrone and estriol as estrogens are said not to be negligible.